 The annual 6hr Regularity Relay is an endurance team event promoted by the Marque Sports Car Association Inc. This event is held at the 2.6km long circuit at Mallala Motor Sport Park – Owen Road, Mallala – approx. 70 km north of Adelaide – allow 1 hour.
 Venue map.
+(Note: Some events are now being held at The Bend track, at Tailem Bend.

 Teams consist of a minimum of 3 cars with 4 drivers and a maximum of 6 cars with 6 drivers.
 Individuals not able to form a team may apply for vacancies within other teams.
 Currently there is an overall maximum of 30 teams or 180 drivers.